DID THE UNITED NATIONS CREATE

 . . .

-Since the Jewish people’s right to reestablish their nation-state in the biblical Land of Israel became a pillar of international law decades before the advent of the Holocaust, and since this aspect of international law was merely a formal acknowledgment of the aboriginal Jewish right to the Land, it is a gross misrepresentation of History to claim that the State of Israel instead emerged from the womb of the United Nations, impregnated by alleged European remorse over the Holocaust.
+Since the Jewish people’s right to reestablish their commonwealth in the biblical Land of Israel became a pillar of international law decades before the advent of the Holocaust, and since this aspect of international law was merely a formal acknowledgment of the 4,000-year-old aboriginal Jewish right to the Land, it is a gross misrepresentation of History to claim that the State of Israel instead emerged from the womb of the United Nations, impregnated by alleged European remorse over the Holocaust.

-Moreover, while the Holocaust did not create the State
+Moreover, while the Holocaust did not create the

-from the ashes of World War I, virtually all of those who perished in the
+arose from the ashes of World War I, virtually all of those who perished in the

 Holocaust would, instead, have been forcibly expelled by Nazi Germany to